paths-erc/docs/handbook/manuscripts.md

 ### Coloured

 #### COLOURS
-- List of pigment colours
+- List of the pigments used in the codicological unit
 - DB id: `pgmcol`

 #### PIGMENT LOCATION
-- Location of pigments
+- Location of the pigments within the codicological unit (e.g. text, title, decoration)
 - DB id: `pgmlocation`

 #### NOTES ON PIGMENTS
-- Notes on coloured pigments
+- Noteworthy matters related to the pigments
 - DB id: `pgmnotes`